 People with undetectable viral loads should be vigilant and make sure they follow their drug regimen.

 If your partner is undetectable, you may not need PrEP.
 But you should still use condoms and check your status.
 If you worry about your partner’s status, it may be helpful to talk with a doctor about PrEP.

 You can’t get PrEP over the counter; you need a prescription from a doctor.

-Once a doctor prescribes PrEP and you start taking it, you’ll have to check in with a doctor every three months to check your HIV status and viral load.
+Once a doctor prescribes PrEP and you start taking it, you’ll have to check in with a doctor every 3 months to check your HIV status and viral load.
 This may make it difficult for some people to access the drug, but following up is an essential part of the PrEP regimen.

-However, the stigma around HIV and even sex can make talking to a doctor about PrEP daunting — and just because a doctor can prescribe it doesn’t always mean they’re LGBTQ+ friendly, which may hinder folks in this community.
+However, the stigma around HIV and even sex can make talking to a doctor about PrEP daunting — and just because a doctor can prescribe it doesn’t always mean they’re LGBTQ-friendly, which may hinder folks in this community.

 Talking to a doctor you already know and trust may help if you’re nervous about bringing up the subject.
-You can also ask them for a referral if you’d like to see another doctor with more experience treating LGBTQ+ patients.
+You can also ask them for a referral if you’d like to see another doctor with more experience treating LGBTQ patients.

 Once at the doctor, make sure to be clear and forthcoming.
 Don’t be afraid to ask questions.
 Tell your doctor you’re interested in PrEP, and say you want to discuss its use.
-Make sure to mention any behaviors or activities that may increase your risk for HIV, such as unprotected sex or sharing needles.
+Make sure to mention any behaviors or activities that may increase your risk for HIV, such as sex without condoms or sharing needles.
 Remember, it’s a confidential conversation.